Odessa barb: Etymology

-This fish is known by the ornamental fish species name "Odessa barb" because it was said to have first appeared in pet enthusiast's circles in Odessa, Ukraine in the early 1970s.
+This fish is known by the ornamental fish species name "Odessa barb" because it was said to have first appeared in pet enthusiast's circles in Odesa, Ukraine in the early 1970s.

-The genus name "Pethia" refers to a group of small sized barbs present predominantly in South and Southeast Asia.
+The genus name Pethia refers to a group of small sized barbs present predominantly in South and Southeast Asia.
 The species name "padamya" is Burmese for ruby, and was chosen in reference to the alternate ornamental fish name "ruby barb" and the vivid color marking of the male.

 In the aquarium

 Like most barbs, the Odessa barb is an active and generally peaceful fish that is best kept in a community tank.
 It is a schooling fish that can become semi-aggressive towards other tank mates if it is not kept in groups of 5 or more individuals.
 As this fish is fast moving, it is best kept in a tank with open spaces, but ample hiding spaces with driftwood or plants is recommended as the fish tend to be skittish if the tank is too bare.
 A tightly fitted aquarium lid is recommended as well as the fish are prodigious jumpers.

 The Odessa barb is a voracious eater that will take most foods given, including flakes and frozen foods, such as Bloodworms.
 The Odessa barb can be kept with other peaceful fish species including various Tetras, various Corydoras catfish, danios, and the Ram cichlid.
 A selectively bred strain has been created in North America by Select Aquatics where males have a more vivid red body stripe with darker body coloration.